Drèents dialects: Phonology

+Consonants

 Dialects of Drèents

 The dialects from the north and the east (see below: 'Noordenvelds' and 'Veenkoloniaals') are somehow more related to Gronings (a Northern Low Saxon dialect), the dialects from the south-west are 'Stellingwerfs', and the dialects in a few villages along the southern border with the Grafschaft Bentheim (Germany) are considered to be Sallaans (because they have an umlaut in the diminutives).

-The foundation Stichting Drentse Taol distinguishes seven main variants of Drèents within the province, based upon the research made by G.H.
+The Stichting Drentse Taol (Drèents Language Foundation) distinguishes seven main variants of Drèents within the province, based on the research done by G.H.
 Kocks, the main editor of the Woordenboek der Drentse Dialecten (Dictionary of the Drèents Dialects):